hesbornO/TechnicalChallengeJune2019/README_task2.txt

 Language: PHP

 Enabling user to dial a USSD Code and get prompted for a username and email address after which they get an SMS response telling them they've registered successfully

 How to run
+Prerequisite: ensure both devices have an internet connection, the phone and the computer

 step 1: Start/Launch africastalking app